Challenges in commercial real estate

 • Social: What is the impact of the property on tenants and the local community?

-• Governance: This ESG component concerns diversity, equity, and inclusion (DE&I).
+• Governance: This ESG component concerns diversity, equity, and inclusion (DEI).
 It considers issues like whether the property discriminates based on race, gender, or religion.

 The good news is that properties that pay adequate attention to ESG factors can gain a strategic advantage and increase asset value.
 Sustainable and green offices are the future.
 Property owners and developers should take proactive steps to comply with ESG rules.